Erica rhopalantha

 Erica rhopalantha, also known as the browntip heath or club-shaped erica, is a species of flowering plant within the family Ericaceae.
 The species is endemic to the Western Cape, where plants grow in sandy well drained soils in full sun.'
 Erica rhopalantha is a completely glabrous plant that possesses an erect growth habit and can reach heights of up to 300mm tall.
-The leaves of the plant may be opposite or arranged in sets of three, with each leaf being around 2.5 mm in legth and linear in shape.
+The leaves of the plant may be opposite or arranged in sets of three, with each leaf being around 2.5 mm in length and linear in shape.